haihala/bevy-input-bug-reproduction/README.md

 Tapping down will reset the situation.

-Will see if it this happens on Bevy 0.15 next
+# Important: It seems to be fixed in Bevy 0.15

+Deep sigh